 - Keep your training on how to properly use the PPE up to date.

-- Make sure hoods, respirators, and other equipment are working properly.
+- Make sure hoods, respirators, and other equipment are working properly or have been properly maintained / inspected.

 - If you wear protective equipment (such as a respirator), be sure it fits correctly.
-As a woman’s body changes during pregnancy, protective equipment may need to be re-fitted.
+As the body changes during pregnancy, protective equipment may need to be re-fitted.

 - If you wear a respirator, remember that respirators are not a substitute for appropriate permanent exhaust ventilation (such as fume hoods, exhaust ducts and/or exhaust fans).
 Respirators are designed to be used only for a short period of time.